 There are certain debts that you must pay in full, even when you file for Chapter 13 bankruptcy.
 Unsecured priority claims must be paid in full and include debts such as income tax debts, overdue child or spousal support, and any relevant legal fees.

 Secured debts such as a mortgage don’t have to be paid in full during your repayment plan period.
 However, you do have to keep up with your monthly payments.

 If you are behind on your mortgage and facing foreclosure, you can use the repayment period to catch up on your payments and save your house.
 If you don’t continue making payments, however, you still run the risk of losing your home through foreclosure.

 How do I know if my debts qualify?

 If you’re still having trouble determining if your debts qualify, keep in mind that you’ll be required to talk to a credit counselor who will be able to answer a lot of your questions.
-Also, you can always talk to your local courts, which can’t give you legal advice, but can answer a lot of questions.
+Also, you can always talk to your local courts.
+They can’t give you legal advice but they can answer a lot of questions.

 An interview with a bankruptcy attorney is also very useful.
-While researching the process is a good way to get started exploring debt discharges, it’s wise to ask a professional to look at your personal financial situation to find out what you actually qualify for.
+Researching the process is a good way to get started exploring debt discharges.
+But, it’s always wise to ask a professional to look at your personal financial situation to find out what you actually qualify for.